TerriaJS/terriajs/doc/contributing/development-environment.md

 We use [Jasmine](https://jasmine.github.io/) for the TerriaJS tests, called specs in Jasmine parlance.
 To run the specs, you first need to build them by running this in the TerriaJS  (not TerriaMap!) directory:

 ```
-npm run gulp
+yarn gulp
 ```

 And start the development web server by running (also from the TerriaJS and not TerriaMap! directory):

 ```
-npm start
+yarn start
 ```

 The test suite is run by opening a web browser on [http://localhost:3002/SpecRunner.html](http://localhost:3002/SpecRunner.html).
 The source code for the specs is found in the `test/` directory.

 ## TerriaJS Gulp Tasks

-Run any of these tasks with `npm run gulp <task name>` from within the TerriaJS directory:
+Run any of these tasks with `yarn gulp <task name>` from within the TerriaJS directory:

 * default - Invoked by running gulp without any arguments, this task invokes the `build` and `lint` tasks.
 * `build` - Builds a non-minified version of the TerriaJS tests.
 This task may take 10 seconds or more, which is the main reason for the next task.